timothyb0912/blog/_posts/2022-08-31-Growing-Pains.md

 In IFS terms, we need ways of re-establishing a sense of "Self", wherein we feel:

- > calmness, clarity, curiosity, creativity
+ > calmness, clarity, curiosity, creativity,
  > courage, confidence, connection, compassion,
  > perspective, presence, patience,
  > playfulness, and persistence.